cshlok/Hmsminiapp/ERROR_TRACKING.md

 - Current error count: 534 (as of last build attempt)
 - Major error categories:
   - React Native dependencies that need to be replaced with Material-UI
-  - Unused imports
   - Type mismatches between interfaces and props
   - Implicit 'any' types

 ## Next Steps
 1. Continue converting React Native components to Material-UI
-2. Fix type mismatches in service-related files
-3. Clean up remaining unused imports
-4. Add explicit type annotations where needed
+2. Add explicit type annotations where needed
+3. Fix remaining type mismatches between interfaces and props
-5. Reattempt production build and reassess errors
+4. Reattempt production build and reassess errors
-6. Deploy permanently once all errors are resolved
+5. Deploy permanently once all errors are resolved

 ## Notes
 This is a work in progress.
 The goal is to systematically fix all TypeScript errors to enable a successful production build and permanent deployment.